alexr36/PBD/README.md

 (Database Programming)

 ## Used language
-All solutions have been written using SQL.
+All solutions have been written using SQL, in Oracle and Microsoft dialects.

 ## Repository structure
 ```